MySQL CDC overview

 CDC extraction work in Data Integration

 To pull data using the Change Data Capture architecture, Data Integration continuously pulls new rows written in the binlog.
-Data Integration cannot rely on the entire log history existing before setting up a river to get the historical data from the database.
+Data Integration cannot rely on the entire log history existing before setting up a Data Flow to get the historical data from the database.
 MySQL maintains and purges the binlog after some period of time (defined using the expire_logs_days parameter).

 A Sequence CDC deployment